-by Chrystal de Freitas, M.D.
+by Chrystal De Freitas, Pediatrician

-Sooner or later, every child realizes that boys and girls have different body parts.
-And that some of those parts should be kept private.
+Sooner or later, every child realizes that boys and girls have different body parts — and that some of those parts should be kept private.
 As a parent, when is it the right time to start talking to your child about these topics?

 The topic of sexuality often makes parents feel uneasy, especially when it comes to discussing it with children.
-You may not be sure how to talk to your child about his or her body.
+You may not be sure how to talk with your child about his or her body.
 You may be hesitant to even bring up the subject unless your child asks.
 Maybe you should wait until it is taught in school?

 With a few basic guidelines, you’ll find it is easier than you may have thought to discuss these topics.
 Moreover, you’re establishing a foundation for open, honest communication with your kids in the years ahead.

 Start teaching kids about their bodies at age four or five.
 Many parents are startled to learn that these conversations should begin at such a young age.
 However, the earlier you start the easier it will be.

 This is a conversation every family should have at home.
 Don’t wait for your children to learn it in school or from their friends.
 By the time sexual education is covered in school, most kids have already heard plenty of misinformation in the playground.